azavea/climate-change-api/README.rst

 Then, run ``aws configure --profile climate`` and follow the prompts.

-Once your AWS profile is setup, you need to configure the Librato statsite container.

-Follow the instructions in the [Statsite README](statsite/README.md).

-With AWS and Librato ready, run the following to configure the VM and load the most recent database backup:
+With AWS ready, run the following to configure the VM and load the most recent database backup:

 .. code-block:: bash